1: Don’t Dress in Haste

 - Check the engine, coolants, battery and brakes.

 - Make sure that all lights on your truck are working and clear of snow and ice.
-LED lights, especially, accumulate a lot of snow and crud, and to be able to see and be seen is crucial during low-light conditions.
+LED lights, especially, accumulate a lot of snow and crud.
+Visibility is crucial during low-light conditions.

 - Grease all grease fittings that are on the tow truck.
 The ten dollars you spend now can save you thousands of dollars in repair costs afterwards.